Office of Financial Aid

 - Alternative Educational Loans – Financial institutions also provide student loans.
 Payment on most can be deferred until after college graduation.

 - Combination of Plans – Many students choose to combine payment plans.

 Keep in mind filing early will generally provide you with the greatest access to all types of financial assistance.
 Look over our timeline for applications and decisions to know when you need to start planning your college finances.

 - Apply for an FSA ID online with the U.S. Department of Education.
 This will be used to complete all federally related steps in the financial aid process, including the FAFSA and accessing loan history once you have graduated.

-- Complete the FAFSA online before March 1 to be considered for all federal, state and Capital University assistance.
+- Complete the FAFSA online as soon as possible to be considered for all federal, state and Capital University assistance.

 - Once we get the results of your FAFSA, we review the information and determine if we must complete the Verification Process.

 Students receiving Federal Direct loans must complete loan entrance counseling online to ensure that you understand the conditions of your loan before you accept the funds.